 One of the best things about Paris is that there are surprises around every corner.
 I mean, who knew that there were secret vineyards within Paris?
 Or that there is a giant Paris Pagoda in the 8e arrondissement?
 Well, it shouldn’t come as any surprise that there are a number of unusual metro stations in Paris!
 Not to mention that the majority of these are also really beautiful…

-If you’re going to be spending any length of time in Paris, then you’ll likely find yourself purchasing a matchbox-sized sized ticket and swiping into the underground.
+And so, if you’re going to be spending any length of time in Paris, then you’ll likely find yourself purchasing a matchbox-sized sized metro ticket and swiping into the underground.
 Asides from maybe a trip to the catacombs or a venture into Paris’ sewer museum, it’ll likely be the only opportunity you’ll have to delve into Paris’ underworld.
 Here are some of most unusual metro stations in Paris you’ll find below the streets of the city of love…